-4. In calculating a student's average for the purposes of section 65, a student's class standing, a student's eligibility for scholarships or prizes in the College, and a recommendation that a student graduate with great distinction or distinction:

-- a) only courses taken in the College of Law are considered; - b) grades of "F", Fail, "INF", and 45% or a percentage grade lower than 45% will be included in the average calculation as a grade of 45% unless, in the case of an 'INF', the Board of Examiners determines otherwise; - c) subject to b), only courses assigned a numerical grade are considered; and - d) all courses taken in the College of Law are considered for a particular academic year, even if they exceed 30 credit units and/or if they included both first year and upper year courses.
+- 4. In calculating a student's average for the purposes of section 65, a student's class standing, a student's eligibility for scholarships or prizes in the College, and a recommendation that a student graduate with great distinction or distinction: - a) only courses taken in the College of Law are considered; - b) grades of "F", Fail, "INF", and 45% or a percentage grade lower than 45% will be included in the average calculation as a grade of 45% unless, in the case of an 'INF', the Board of Examiners determines otherwise: - c) subject to b), only courses assigned a numerical grade are considered; and - d) all courses taken in the College of Law are considered for a particular academic year, even if they exceed 30 credit units and/or if they included both first year and upper year courses.

-5. A grade obtained by a student for supplemental work is not used for the purpose of determining but it is used for the purposes of calculating a student's average under section 65 to determine if the student can continue in their studies or can graduate.
+- 5. A grade obtained by a student for supplemental work is not used for the purpose of determining - i) a student's class standing; - ii) a student's eligibility for scholarships or prizes in the College; or - iii) a recommendation that a student graduate with great distinction or distinction but it is used for the purposes of calculating a student's average under section 65 to determine if the student can continue in their studies or can graduate.